What is Customer Journey Intelligence?

 Standard Customer Intelligence overlooks a customer’s needs

-‘Customer Intelligence’ has become something of a catch-all term for the gathering and analysis of customer information, from who they are to what they do.
+‘Customer Intelligence’ has become something of a catch-all term for the gathering and analysis of customer information, from who customers are to what they do.
 Once understood, it helps organizations improve the effectiveness of their customer-facing decisions.
 This supports the development of more meaningful relationships by being more relevant to needs and empathetic to circumstances.

 Contributory data contains ‘customer attributes’, which are typically: